Automating Shapefile Cleanup with Python: CRS Enforcement & Topology Repair

 Implementation Explanation

 The script enforces deterministic behavior by validating gdf.crs upfront.
 Shapefiles frequently ship with missing .prj files or outdated datum definitions.
 The to_crs() method handles datum shifts safely during coordinate transformation.
-The set_crs() fallback assigns metadata when projection files are absent.
+The set_crs() fallback assigns metadata when projection files are absent — it does not reproject coordinates, so only use it when you are certain of the source CRS.

 Topology repair leverages shapely.validation.make_valid.
-This function resolves self-intersections and ring orientation errors.
-It operates without fragmenting valid polygon boundaries.
+This function resolves self-intersections and ring orientation errors without fragmenting valid polygon boundaries.

-Finally, dropna and is_empty filters guarantee pipeline stability.
+The dropna and is_empty filters guarantee pipeline stability.
 Downstream spatial joins and web mapping renderers will not crash on null features.
-The output remains strictly compliant with ESRI Shapefile specifications.
+The output remains strictly compliant with the ESRI Shapefile format.

 Edge Cases & Debugging